 Is your organization not using an internal communication platform yet?
 Then it's time to start using one right now.
 In this blog you will read why you should start using an internal communication platform.

 An internal communication platform: what is it?

-- Employees have a personal timeline They will only receive relevant messages there.
+- Employees have a personal timeline where all relevant posts come in for them.

-- Push notifications keep your employees informed about new measures and practical updates on what’s rounded up on a given day.
+- Push notifications keep your employees informed of new measures and practical updates on what’s rounded up on a given day.

 Reasons to start implementing an internal communications platform

 - No miscommunication